wahspilihp/authoryear-unisa/README.md

 ## Known Limitations
 * Translated classics are not correctly shown without dates
-* The compiler '(comp.)' annotation is not used: the editortype is ignored and it is always shown as "(ed.)" or "(eds.)"
+* The compiler '(comp.)' annotation is not  used in bibliography: the editortype is ignored and it is always shown as "(ed.)" or "(eds.)"
 * Supplement issues are specified by using issue titles, which means that any issue title appears in the bibliography.
 There doesn't appear to be a suitable field for a series add-on or subtitle.
 * Types which should not produce a bibligraphy entry produce blank lines if cited.
-I can't find a way to make the BibliographyDriver delete the list entry it sits inside.
+I can't find a way to make the BibliographyDriver delete the list entry it sits inside, thought skipbib eliminates them.
 * Eprint handling is decidedly wobbly - the official guide doesn't use them, most of the time, but I can't figure out a general automatable rule to follow.
 * Videos use author for both corporate authors and directors.
 This appears to be convention, but it means that the driver is forced to guess whether the name should be tagged "(dir.)".
 It does this based on whether the last author has a given name.
 I will at some point add support for single-named directors.

 ## Missing Types
 * ABS reports (given in the guide as a special type)
 * Hansard (online and offline)
-* @Legislation and @Jurisdiction — these appear to be the same as the AGLC format, so I'll incorporate them later
 * @Standard
 * @Misc
 * @Image is not supported — it should not appear in the bibliography, but the citation command ought to rewrite itself to specify the location and cite the containing work.